Skip to main content

 9. Add the crumbled bacon.

-10. Prepare biscuit mix as instructed on package.
+10. Prepare biscuit mix as instructed on the package.

 11. Drop tablespoon sizes of dough into the boiling mixture.